alkampfergit/personal-blog/codewrecks/content/post/old/2010/02/three-state-checkbox-in-asp-net.md

 End Namespace
 {{< / highlight >}}

 This simple method is an extension method for the checkbox control, it simply grab the value of the dynamically generated hidden field from the Request.Form collection.
-After taking actual value, he add the attribute â€œthreestatevalueâ€ to the checkbox, because the client script should be able to restore the state of the checkbox after a postback.
+After taking actual value, he add the attribute *threestatevalue* to the checkbox, because the client script should be able to restore the state of the checkbox after a postback.
 Now you can simply get the value with this code.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 Public ReadOnly Property IsCCChecked() As Nullable(Of Boolean)